loyada/typedpy/docs/serialization.rst

 of Employees, adding to each employee its type.
 You could set this value explicitly, but this seems like boilerplate code and error-prone.

-Typedpy provides a small mixin to deal with such use-case, call HasType.
+Typedpy provides a small mixin to deal with this use-case:  :class:`HasTypes`.
 It adds to the serialized representation a "type" attribute, with the name of the subclass.

 To illustrate the usage, examine the following snippet: